Student International Travel Considerations

 - Consider the Foreign Affairs IT Fellowship: Funded by the US Department of State, this two-year Fellowship that provides a path to a career in the Foreign Service as a Diplomatic Technology Officer.

-- Consider international careers and employment:
+- Explore international careers and employment:

 - Interested in teaching abroad?
 Check out the Career Center's Resources for Teaching Abroad.